turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
-- Access to the AWS console with permissions to tag S3 buckets.
+- Access to the GCP console with permissions to tag S3 buckets.

 ## Step 1: Open the policy pack